 BEFORE YOU SOLICIT DONATIONS FROM ANYONE, YOU MUST GET APPROVAL FOR YOUR FUNDRAISER BY THE STUDENT INVOLVEMENT & LEADERSHIP (SIL) OFFICE.
-Submit a Fundraising Approval Form here.
+Submit an Event Planning Form Here!

 The SIL staff will review the form, once submitted and clarify details on the proper way to fundraise as a club or on-campus organization and makes sure you abide by state rules on donation solicitation, raffling, product sales, and other potential fundraising issues.